j-wright/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 Challenge 10

-Climate analysis that took percipitation data from different observation stations.
+Climate analysis that took precipitation data from different observation stations.
 The goal was to analyze the precipitation and the temperature from the observation stations.